joantolos/joantolos/src/assets/posts/hexagonal-architecture.md

 # Hexagonal architecture

  "However, we do follow and recommend the advice from domain-driven design to establish and use a ubiquitous language amongst fellow employees to help ensure fewer term-based misunderstandings"

+ # The relationship between DDD and Hexagonal Architecture

+- DDD is a philosophy for designing software that reflects complex business domains.
+- Hexagonal Architecture is one way to implement DDD by ensuring the core domain logic is decoupled from external systems.
+- Other architectural styles that can be used to implement DDD include:
+    - Layered Architecture (traditional approach)
+    - Clean Architecture (concentric rings, similar to Hexagonal)
+    - CQRS (separating command/write and query/read sides)
+    - Event-Driven Architecture (EDA) (using events for communication between domain contexts)

+Each of these architectures helps achieve the goals of DDD but offers different ways to structure the application based on your specific needs (e.g., scalability, modularity, testing).

+# Beyond DDD

+Data driven design
+Behaviour driven development (BDD)
+Model driven engineering (MDE)
+User-centered design (UCD)
+Component-based desing

 # Conclusion